top of page

 • Diagnosed as crazy

-By the 1580s, society decided the word “craze” meant to be “broken, impaired, full of cracks or flaws”.
-When the letter ‘e’ was removed and the letter ‘y’ was added, it meant “deranged, demented, of unsound mind or behaving as so”.
+By the 1580s, society defined the word “craze” as “broken, impaired, full of cracks or flaws.”
+When the letter ‘e’ was removed and ‘y’ was added, it came to mean “deranged, demented, of unsound mind or behaving as such.”
+In short, to be called crazy implied a sickly or diseased mind.

 But can a person really be crazy?